Nicholas Christakis

-Christakis was elected a Fellow of the Institute of Medicine of the National Academy of Sciences in 2006; of the American Association for the Advancement of Science in 2010; and of the American Academy of Arts and Sciences in 2017.
-In 2021, he received an honorary degree from the University of Athens, Greece.
+Christakis was elected a Fellow of the National Academy of Sciences in 2024.
+He was elected a Fellow of the National Academy of Medicine in 2006; of the American Association for the Advancement of Science in 2010; and of the American Academy of Arts and Sciences in 2017.
+In 2021, he received an honorary degree in economics from the University of Athens, Greece.
+He was awarded the Barry Prize for Distinguished Intellectual Achievement by the American Academy of Sciences and Letters in 2024.

 In 2009, Christakis was named to the Time 100, Time magazine's list of the 100 most influential people in the world.
 In 2009 and again in 2010, he was named by Foreign Policy magazine to its list of top global thinkers.

-Early life
+Early life and education

 Christakis' parents are Greek.
 They had three biological children and then adopted two others, an African-American girl and a Taiwanese boy.
 His father was a nuclear physicist turned business consultant and his mother a physical chemist turned psychologist.

-He was born in New Haven, Connecticut in 1962 when both his parents were Yale University graduate students.
+Christakis was born in New Haven, Connecticut in 1962 when both his parents were Yale University graduate students.
 His family returned to Greece when he was three, and Greek became his first language.
 He returned to the United States with his family at age six and grew up in Washington, D.C.
-He graduated from St. Albans School (Washington, D.C.).
+He graduated from St. Albans School.

-Education

-Christakis obtained a B.S. degree in biology from Yale University in 1984, where he won the Russell Henry Chittenden Prize.
-He received an M.D. degree from Harvard Medical School and an M.P.H. degree from the Harvard School of Public Health in 1989, winning the Bowdoin Prize on graduation.
+Christakis obtained a B.S. in biology from Yale University in 1984, where he won the Russell Henry Chittenden Prize.
+He received an M.D. from Harvard Medical School and an M.P.H. from the Harvard School of Public Health in 1989, winning the Bowdoin Prize.

 In 1991, Christakis completed a residency in Internal Medicine at the University of Pennsylvania Health System.
 He was certified by the American Board of Internal Medicine in 1993.
-He obtained a Ph.D. degree in sociology from the University of Pennsylvania in 1995.
+He obtained a Ph.D. in sociology from the University of Pennsylvania in 1995.
 While at the University of Pennsylvania as a Robert Wood Johnson Clinical Scholar, he studied with Renee C. Fox, a distinguished American medical sociologist; other members of his dissertation committee were methodologist Paul Allison and physician Sankey Williams.
 His dissertation was published as Death Foretold, his first book.